Toyota Camry (XV40): North America

 Features include an optional ion air purifier type filtration system.
 For 2010, a backup camera became optional on the SE and XLE trims.
 The new 2.5-liter straight-4 engines replace the previous 2.4-liter four-cylinder in non-hybrid models.
 A more powerful version is exclusive to the Camry SE, and Toyota's Smart Key System is now available for the SE (previously only available to the XLE).

 Sales in the United States, the primary market for the Camry, significantly increased in the year following release.
 In April 2007, Toyota began producing additional Camry models at Subaru of Indiana Automotive in Lafayette, Indiana.
 In a Cars.com American-Made Index study, the Camry was ranked highest, all models sold in the US are assembled there.

 Consumer Reports 2007 Annual Car Reliability Survey gave the V6 version of the Camry a "below average" rating, due to transmission issues thus removing the V6 Camry from Consumer Reports' "Recommended" list.
 This rating does not apply to the four-cylinder and hybrid versions, which continued to be recommended.
 However, these problems have been corrected, and the V6 version has improved to "average".
-The first three model years of this generation Camry were also plagued by excessive oil consumption issues.
+The first three model years of this generation Camry equipped with a four-cylinder engine were also plagued by excessive oil consumption issues.
 Many owners claimed their engines would lose over one quart of oil in as little as 1,000 miles.
 Toyota later did a warranty enhancement program to correct this issue free of charge to customers.
 Toyota also offered full refunds to owners who previously paid for repairs, even if the repairs were performed before the warranty enhancement program.

 The Camry Hybrid is very similar to the XLE, but has standard cloth seats, the hybrid powertrain and VDIM.
 To commemorate 50 years of Toyota sales in the United States, Toyota built a special edition 2007 Camry Hybrid.
 The 50th Anniversary Edition was limited to 3,000 units and features unique wheels and badging, and is painted exclusively in the "Blizzard Pearl" color.
 The Hybrid Camry has also received two awards in North America: the 2007 Green Car of the Year awarded by Green Car Journal, and the 2007 Car of the Year in the Family Sedan (over CA$30,000) category awarded by the Automobile Journalists Association of Canada.